yasassri/yasassri.github.io/_posts/2025-06-22-OverrridingjavaOptionsInjectedToJavaProcesses.md

 ```

 I chose this Docker approach because it:
-- Uses Ubuntu 20.04 to match our container base images
+- Uses Ubuntu 20.04 to match our container base images.
-- Targets x86_64 architecture for production compatibility
+- Targets x86_64 architecture for production compatibility.
-- Gives me a consistent build environment regardless of my local machine
+- Gives me a consistent build environment regardless of my local machine.

 ## Using It In Production